Mikelobi/React-Book-Library/README.md

 ## Acknowledgments

-Huge thanks to everyone who helped us in any capacity to complete this project
+Huge thanks to Bookstore API for consumption and everyone who helped us in any capacity to complete this project

 ## 📝 License